"The ease of use and implementation were key to our decision to move ahead with FileHold."

-Managing Cabinets
+Managing cabinets

 In order for a user to see a cabinet they must be a member of the cabinet.
 Only members of cabinets can see and access its content.
 In order to manage the access to a particular cabinet, the owner of the cabinet can add and remove member access and permissions.